Why Scalable Architecture Matters for Your Startup

 • Our Approach to Scalable Architecture

 At Kliqnet Digital, we design systems with growth in mind from day one.
-This doesn't mean over-engineering—it means making smart decisions upfront that pay dividends later.
+This doesn't mean over-engineering—it means making smart, modular decisions upfront that pay dividends later.

 1. Start with the Data Model

 Your database schema is the foundation.
 Get this wrong, and everything built on top is unstable.
-We think carefully about relationships, indexes, and query patterns before writing a single line of application code.
+We think carefully about entity relationships, normalization, and access patterns before writing a single line of application code.
+We use tools like Prisma or Drizzle to enforce type safety and schema consistency.

 2. Embrace Statelessness